 Over the years our program has become especially attractive to families whose children have not thrived under the stress of a highly test-driven school system.
 This system measures people by test scores and one-size-fits-all data, and teaches them that way as well.
 When students are compared to other students there will always be those who present as less than.
 And this includes homework.
 As the researcher and writer, Alfie Kohn, states in his book, The Homework Myth, "For starters, there is absolutely no evidence of any academic benefit from assigning homework in elementary or middle school."
-Yet schools persist and children suffer.
+This conventional form of schooling does not work for everyone, yet schools persist and children suffer.